hienluu/ai-engineering/ai-agents/README.md

 * [Adaptation of Agentic AI](https://arxiv.org/pdf/2512.16301)
 * [Memory in the Age of AI Agents: A Survey](https://arxiv.org/pdf/2512.13564)
 * [Agentic Reasoning for Large Language Models - must read](https://arxiv.org/pdf/2601.12538)

+#### Terminology
+* Agent: refers to an entity that can act on behalf of another
+* Agency: the ability to make decisions, undertake tasks, and act for someone or something
+* Agentic AI: